oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-python.md

 As you can see, the resulting hash from bcrypt is a little different from the hexadecimal strings generated by previous algorithms.
 Bcrypt uses [a very specific structure](https://en.wikipedia.org/wiki/Bcrypt#Description) for its hashes, which allows you to increase the work factor and define the hash algorithm in the hash itself.
 This can be useful if later versions of the bcrypt algorithm implement bug fixes or improvements.

 ### Choosing a Password Hashing Algorithm
-While bcrypt is a secure and appropriate option for hashing your passwords, there will always be [varying opinions](https://pthree.org/2016/06/28/lets-talk-password-hashing/) on the “best” way to implement password security on the internet.
+While bcrypt is a secure and appropriate option for hashing your passwords, there will always be [varying opinions](https://pthree.org/2016/06/28/lets-talk-password-hashing/) on the "best" way to implement password security on the internet.
 Other viable options include [Argon2](https://en.wikipedia.org/wiki/Argon2) or [scrypt](https://en.wikipedia.org/wiki/Scrypt).

 In any case, your password hashing algorithm should: